 It’s also taking a meal to someone recovering from surgery or sickness.

-It's stopping in the middle of your day to help someone in need.
+It’s stopping in the middle of your day to help or speak encouragement to someone in need.

-It's taking the time to write a note, e-mail, or text to a friend who needs encouragement.
+It’s taking the time to write a note, e-mail, or text to a friend.

 Jesus explained it this way,